qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_flash.rst

 .. _section_tfh_hsh_p1c_vinayjk_03-01-24-1106-28-905:

-How to flash Qualcomm configuration data table (CDT) with QDL?
+Flash Qualcomm configuration data table (CDT) with QDL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the Qualcomm hardware, the source of platform information on a device is the CDT, which is a blob that contains information about the current platform and its subvariants.
 You can update CDT by flashing a CDT binary: